OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 STXBP1-DEE is a devastating developmental epileptic encephalopathy estimated to affect up to one in 26,000 births globally.
 STXBP1 is a protein involved in the release of neurotransmitters and neuropeptides, which are responsible for communication across neurons in the brain and throughout the central nervous system.
 STXBP1-DEE is characterized by early onset seizures and a risk of sudden unexpected death in epilepsy (SUDEP), severe developmental delay, intellectual disability and motor disorders.
 There are no disease-modifying therapies for STXBP1-DEE.
 Current treatments are supportive only, and include anti-seizure medication, and physical, occupational, and speech therapy.

-CAP-002 is a wholly owned first-in-class next-generation IV-administered gene therapy that is designed to stably supplement STXBP1 protein throughout the brain after a single intravenous infusion while providing a superior safety profile compared to traditional gene therapy approaches by lowering dose and detargeting non-therapeutic organs.
+CAP-002 is a wholly owned investigational gene therapy that is designed to stably supplement STXBP1 protein throughout the brain after a single intravenous infusion.
+Studies in relevant preclinical models have shown substantial detargeting of peripheral organs such as liver and dorsal root ganglia (DRG) and potential to lower dose compared to traditional gene therapy approaches.
 This potential disease modifying therapy aims to correct the underlying disease pathology to alleviate disease manifestations for patients with STXBP1-DEE.

 Capsida has an exclusive license agreement and research collaboration with Baylor College of Medicine and Associate Professor of Neuroscience Mingshan Xue, Ph.D., who has developed STXBP1 mouse models and AAV gene therapy approaches, in support of preclinical development of this program.